tacf/k8s-pingdom-operator/README.md

 ./pingdom-controller -kubeconfig=<path to kubeconfig>
 ```

+When running it as a container in your cluster (as it is intedend to be ran) you should make sure that you container has enough permissions to access your control plane (through the use of a _service account_)

 ## Limitations

-As of now the definition and implementation of the controller only allows for simple _http_ checks to be created.
+As of now the definition and implementation of the controller only allows for simple _http(s)_ checks to be created.